These are the VPNs you should not use to protect your anonymity

 - Facebook Onavo VPN, was incorporated into Facebook for mobile applications and was actually the Onavo VPN that it acquired in 2013.
 In this case, it collects our mobile traffic data to improve Facebook products and services.

-- Zenmate, in a test it was revealed that it suffers from IP leaks, that means that it could reveal your identity even when using the Internet with a VPN connection.
+- Zenmate, in a test it was revealed that it suffered from IP leaks, that means it could reveal your identity even when using the Internet with a VPN connection.

 - VPNSecure IP leaks and DNS leaks were found in the service.